 New Haven's Superintendent of schools has decided to discipline five members of the school system in connection with a grade tampering probe.

-The day after New Haven's superintendent of schools disciplined four members of the school system in connection with a grade tampering probe, he has suspended Hillhouse High School Principal Kermit Carolina for three days.
+New Haven's superintendent of schools has decided to discipline five members of the school system in connection with a grade tampering probe.

-Dr. Reginald Mayo began an investigation last fall after an assistant principal at Hillhouse High School leveled accusations that Carolina tampered with grades and gave preferential treatment to student-athletes at the school.
+Dr. Reginald Mayo began an investigation last fall after an assistant principal at Hillhouse High School leveled accusations that Hillhouse Principal, Kermit Carolina tampered with grades and gave preferential treatment to student-athletes at the school.

 Each was suspended for two days without pay.

 Mayo met with each staff member to issue the discipline, but could not reach Hillhouse Principal Kermit Carolina on Tuesday.
 Carolina left early from school and did not return the superintendent's phone calls, according to Mayo.
 Discipline would be issued to Carolina when he could be contacted, Mayo said.